Freedom of the press in Zambia: Legal environment

+Journalist Thomas Allan Zgambo has been charged on multiple occasions for sedition after writing critical articles about the Zambian government.

 Media market

 ZNBC is leading in control of the media market in Zambia, together with the two newspapers belonging to the State and The Post.

 There are four major newspapers in Zambia: Times of Zambia and the Zambia Daily which are owned by the State; The Post which is the only independent newspaper and Sunday Times of Zambia which is sponsored by UNIP.
 The publication remains only in English language with the range of about 25,000-50,000 in circulations.
 The newspapers operate also online services.
 There are about 9 Television stations and 28 Radio stations in Zambia.

 Zambia, in the recent times, had witnessed the establishment of many private television and radio stations with different audiences.
 Some are independent newspapers and private radio stations.
 Radio stations such as UNZA Radio, Radio Phoenix and Pan African Radio do programs that express wild range of expressions and critical viewpoints.
 “Radio remains the medium of choice in most of the country because of its relatively low cost of access, but many stations face financial difficulties due to their dependence on sponsored programming and the small advertising market.”

 ZANIS- Zambia News and information Services remains the state-owned agency in the country as a public relations wing of government under the Ministry of Information, Broadcasting Services.

 The Internet has remained one of the main sources that journalists and bloggers in Zambia use to express their critical views about the government.
 Some websites such as Zambia reports and Zambia Watchdog, that are famous, have suffered partial interruptions and blocking of signals by the government in the past.
 The 2015 report of the freedom house estimated that Internet penetration in Zambia is 21 percent of the population.
 Those in the Urban cities have more access to the Internet services than those in the rural areas who encounter poor signals and high cost payment.